-Equipment is stated at cost less accumulated depreciation.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
-The estimated useful lives of the Company equipment ranges from three to ten years.
+Equipment is stated at cost less accumulated depreciation and amortization.
+Depreciation and amortization is computed using the straightline method over the estimated useful lives of the assets.
+The estimated useful lives of the Company equipment range from three to ten years.
 Capitalized costs associated with leasehold improvements are amortized over the lesser of the useful life of the asset or the remaining life of the lease.